 Become an Active Member of the PTO

 Did you know that upon joining the MSL community you are already a PTO member?
 Our goal is to have 100% of our families actively participating in our school community.
 There are volunteer opportunities during the day, evenings, and weekends.
 The more you are involved, the more you will learn about Montessori and your child’s experience at school.
-Please email Kristina Valerius, PTO President, if you have questions or would like to volunteer.
 Give Back!
 Be Involved!
 Volunteer!!!

 Volunteer in the Classroom

-	- PTO business advisor: Our elementary classrooms dip their toes in entrepreneurship.
+- Business advisor: Our elementary classrooms dip their toes in entrepreneurship.
 Our middle school classroom runs a classroom business to help support their offsite travels.
 Help advise our students to learn how to create budgets, manage expenses, and write a business plan.

 - Reading volunteers: Volunteers arrive daily to read individually with children in each classroom.
 Volunteers are asked to commit to one hour per morning for the year.
 This is a great opportunity for moms, dads, and grandparents.

 - Cultural cooking lessons: Once a month the students move their talents to the kitchen to cook dishes from around the world with our volunteers.
 Do you have talents in the kitchen?
 This may be the right opportunity for you.

 - Spelling helpers: Once a week, spelling volunteers work with students on their spelling skills.
 Included in this opportunity are: practice, games, testing, and Spelling Bee practice.